dcos/demos/tweeter/1.9/README.md

     }
     ```

-    For example, if you are using AWS, this is your public ELB hostname.
+    For example, if you are using AWS, this can be your public ELB hostname.

+    **Important:** You must remove the leading `http://` and the trailing `/`.

     It should look similar to this:

     ```bash
       ],